 Silver Linings Playbook is a good example of the state-of-the-art of modern Oscar wannabe movies: smart, funny, quirky, edgy and not nearly as good as it thinks it is.
 A romantic comedy-drama in which the two leads just happen to be bi-polar (and a third lead probably is too), Silver Linings purees feel good moments together with cringe-worthy feel bad moments into an in-your-face exploration of romance, mental health and sports fanaticism.

-Problem is, he isn’t.
-Little things like the climax of Hemingway’s A Farewell To Arms or the sound of Stevie Wonder’s “Ma Cherie Amour” (not only his wedding song, but the song playing when he caught his wife cheating) will set him off violently.
+The problem is, he isn't.
+Trivial things like the climax of Hemingway's A Farewell To Arms or the sound of Stevie Wonder's "Ma Cherie Amour" (not only his wedding song, but the song playing when he caught his wife cheating) will set him off violently.
 His violent temper appears to be passed down from his father (Robert De Niro), an obsessive-compulsive degenerate gambler who also appears to have anger management problems.

 Pat only seems to calm down when he runs across Tiffany (Jennifer Lawrence), the younger sister of his best friend's wife.
 (Much younger, though the movie does not acknowledge the extreme age difference between the characters.
 Lawrence is over 15 years younger than Cooper.)
 Tiffany is a wounded soul like him, a young widow who avoids dealing with her grief through anti-social behavior, rampant promiscuity and distancing herself from people emotionally.

 The two bond over mutual medications and neuroses.
 An oddly touching friendship arises as does a shy romantic attraction which he fights, feeling that it is unfaithful to his wife.